 There is also a price that "criminals" pay that nobody talks about: the shame and stigma of having a criminal record, which follows you long after you have repaid your debt to society.
 Your family, friends, and co-workers may see you differently.

-The Importance of Retaining a Lawyer
+The Importance of Retaining the Best Criminal Defense Attorney

 If you go to court alone, before the judge even enters the room, the sheriff deputy on duty will make an announcement asking everyone in the room to fill out a form to plea guilty.
 You may have an opportunity to talk to the prosecutor who will intimidate you with the maximum penalty and then entice you with a plea "deal" that expires if you don't make the life-changing decision in the next five minutes.
 The prosecutor will not care about your rights and will encourage you to sign a paper waiving your right to a defense lawyer and jury trial.
 You will not be told about all the consequences of a conviction.
 You are more likely to learn about these long-term consequences from an inmate than from a judge accepting your guilty plea.

-Adeptly Handling All Types of Criminal Charges
+Criminal Defense Attorneys Handling All Types of Criminal Charges

 - DUI - If convicted of DUI, you could be sentenced to jail, be hit with increased insurance rates, or lose your driver's license.
 Your employer could fire you for violating its zero-tolerance policy related to criminal convictions.
 With so much at stake, you need an aggressive advocate speaking on your behalf and protecting your rights.